Aconcagua Gear List

 Non-cotton wool or synthetic hat that covers the head and ears comfortably.

-The non-cotton wool or synthetic hat should cover your ears, feel comfortable using it for several hours with or without a helmet and allow moisture to evaporate.
+The non-cotton wool or synthetic hat should cover your ears, make you feel comfortable using it for several hours with or without a helmet, and allow moisture to evaporate.

 Balaclava